 Good project management ensures inch-perfect quality.
 When project planning is done, decide how they want their final product.
 For example, a product-based firm would have a proper image in mind for its final product.

 As they have the image of what they want, they would be willing to ensure that the delivery of the product would be as such as they have expected.
 At every stage of production, every stakeholder involved in the project would be willing to ensure perfect quality.
+Engaging project stakeholders early in the planning process helps align expectations, prevent confusion, and manage potential conflicts.

 As a result, the delivery of the project is done with excellence.
 This would lead to greater customer satisfaction and eventually result in customer retention.
+Thorough planning and effective stakeholder engagement are key factors that contribute to successful project outcomes.

 10: Time Management